 With emphasis is on practical experience in full-scale oil recovery operations in the Ohmsett tank, Studens can increase their proficiency using boom and skimmers while practicing removing spilled oil.
 The combined classroom/tank exercise training provides respone teams the skills to work more safely, operate more effecitively, and make better decisions in the field.

-The course is presented in partnership with Texas A&M University National Spill Control School (NSCS) and will be offered twice; May 24-26, 2016 and August 17-19, 2016.
+The course is presented in partnership with Texas A&M University National Spill Control School (NSCS) and will be offered 29-31, 2016.
 At the competion of the course, students will receive an NSCS Certificate of Completion.
 Click here to register.